3-Carene

 3-Carene is a bicyclic monoterpene consisting of fused cyclohexene and cyclopropane rings.
 It occurs as a constituent of turpentine, with a content as high as 42% depending on the source.
 Carene has a sweet and pungent odor, best described as a combination of fir needles, musky earth, and damp woodlands.

-A colorless liquid, it is not soluble in water, but miscible with fats and oils.
+A colorless liquid, it is not water-soluble, but miscible with fats and oils.
 It is chiral, occurring naturally both as the racemate and enantio-enriched forms.

 Reactions and uses

 Treatment with peracetic acid gives 3,4-caranediol.
 Pyrolysis over ferric oxide induces rearrangement, giving p-cymene.
 Carene is used in the perfume industry and as a chemical intermediate.

 Because carene can be found in cannabis naturally, it can also be found in cannabis distillates.
 Greater concentrations of carene in a distillate give it an earthier taste and smell.
 3-Carene is also present in mango, giving the fruit a characteristic pine-like flavor and aroma.